 Chat With a Mormon Online

-I grew up surrounded by the natural beauty of Montana where I took full advantage of many outdoor adventures.
-Some of which nearly cost me my life including; driving my car into a lake, nearly drowning in a raging river and getting chased by several wild animals, some of which were the human species.
-I joined the Navy when I was 18 for the opportunity to see the world.
-In the first month of living in a big city, I got mugged TWICE in the very SAME day!
+I grew up surrounded by the natural beauty of Montana where I took full advantage of many outdoor adventures including; driving my car into a lake, nearly drowning on a raging river and getting chased by several wild animals (some of which were the human species).
+I joined the Navy after high school for the opportunity to see the world, but in the first month of living in a big city, I got mugged TWICE in the very SAME day!
 I am married to Anya who defected from the former USSR when she was a teenager.
 We think our 5 kids are pretty much the best we've ever been parents of in our entire life.

 Growing up I thought 'churchy' people were just made differently than I was.
-I had convinced myself that if there was a God, He surely doesn't want anything to do with someone with as many faults as me.
-At age 25 I began recognizing the consequences of living 'for the moment' and realized there must be greater meaning to life.
-I was humbled, prepared and open to change which brought me to a point of reflection and searching.
-One night ignoring some doubts, I got out of bed and began pouring my heart out in prayer.
-As I started expressing regret for past mistakes something began to happen.
-The walls I had built between God and myself came tumbling down, and all wordly sorrow and pain was being replaced with the most exquisite feeling of peace and love that I had ever felt washed over me.
+I had convinced myself that even if there was a God, He wouldn't want anything to do with someone with faults like me.
+By the age of 25, I began recognizing the consequences of living 'for the moment' and realized there must be greater meaning to life than how I had been living it.
+One night ignoring my doubts, I decided to earnestly pray.
+As I started pouring my heart out to God for his forgiveness, the walls I had built over many years began to crumble and the most exquisite feeling of peace and love that I had ever felt washed over me.
 The experience was indescribable, but I compare it to being reunited with a loving parent that knew my every fear, sorrow, hurt and weakness and yet loved me with an unfathomable amount of love that was seemed to fill me with hope and light.
 That night after some time I went back to bed knowing without a doubt that God truly exists, knows me personally, and loves all His children perfectly.
 My life drastically changed overnight.
 I wanted to live up to the new found potential I saw in myself.
 I quit smoking, drinking and began making new choices.
 Through Christ's atonement and teachings, I learned I can draw closer to God and always have a portion of His spirit as a constant companion.
 It lifts, guides and makes me want to be a better husband, father, and friend than I could ever be on my own.

 It took me longer than most in life, but it finally dawned on me that our lives and even our very character is defined by the thousands of small and large choices we make each day.
 Prior to coming to that understanding, I had always subscribed to the notion that 'you only live once', which led to selfish and careless choices I would later regret.
 The older I got the more I recognized that the person I wanted to be, wasn't quite who I was becoming.
 "It’s ironic that choosing what often seems easiest—sin, pleasure, laziness, selfishness—makes our life more difficult in the long run."
 For me, making the difficult choice to quit alcohol, in many ways, set a foundation that made it easier for me to make many more positive choices for my future; choices that I wouldn't have made or wouldn't have been available to me if I would have kept drinking.
 Right choices get easier as we see and feel the positive benefits that comes from making them.
 I hope to instill in my kids the discipline to make right choices, the wisdom to recognize the benefits, and the faith to resist the shouting influences of the world, by seeking the still small voice of God's Spirit that prompts us to do good continually.